Preschool (South Park): Plot

 The boys meet Miss Claridge, who now must use a futuristic machine to get around and beep a single light on it once to say "yes" and twice to say "no", and attempt to confess about what happened five years ago, but Trent arrives to confront them before they can finish.
-Cartman takes out his mother's taser and fires it at Trent, but the electrodes land on Miss Claridge's electric chair instead, not only charging it back up after it had run out of battery juice and gotten stuck in the middle of the street, but also causing it to crash into a propane shop, which is destroyed in the resulting explosion that also sets her on fire, and then into a pet shop.
+Cartman takes out his mother's taser and fires it at Trent, but the electrodes land on Miss Claridge's electric chair instead, not only charging it back up after it had run out of battery juice and gotten stuck in the middle of the street, but also causing it to crash into a propane shop, which is destroyed in the resulting explosion that also sets her on fire, a pet shop and then a fire hydrant.
 When the police arrive, the boys claim total uninvolvement regarding the incident.
 The police then ask Miss Claridge if Trent attempted to kill her, and she replies "no" with two beeps, but the police misinterpret them as "yes, yes" and arrest Trent.
 As Trent is taken away, Cartman taunts him with his buttocks, but the sixth-graders, having recovered and just been released from the hospital, encounter Cartman and, mistaking the "breasts" on his buttocks for actual breasts, carry him off to pleasure themselves to the very sight of them, while a slightly panicked Cartman objects.

 Production

 The plot is based on the 1991 film Cape Fear.
 Miss Claridge's motorized wheelchair is based on Christopher Pike's from Star Trek: The Original Series.
 The boys as pre-schoolers were voiced by actual children.
-The children's censored swearing are not actual swear words but were instead words like "big dumby".
+The children's censored swearing is not actual swear words but instead made up of words like "big dumby".
 The episode started as an idea for a spin-off titled "South Park Kids".